 Grades will be uploaded on Blackboard.
-Request for a regrade of an exam must be submitted in writing to the instructor within one week of the date that the material is returned to you.
+Request for a regrade of any homework or exam must be submitted in writing to the instructor within one week of the date that the material is returned to you.
 The grade for any missed exam will be replaced with the final exam.
 The course will not use the plus-minus grading scale.
-The course will be graded on a curve.